 Do you want it to happen all over your carpets and affect the cleanliness of your home?
 By enforcing a “no shoes!” rule, you can dramatically reduce the amount of stains that come into your house and as a result, improve the health and happiness of your family!

 In between your professional cleanings, the build-up of dirt can become embedded in your fabric.
 And, over time, the dirt particles can cause stains that are difficult to remove.
 Nothing helps protect the wear and tear of your carpets and upholstery on a daily basis more effectively than vacuuming.

-Vacuum daily, and get rid of the hair, dirt and allergens that can affect your family’s physical health.
+Vacuum daily, and get rid of the hair, dirt and dust that can affect your family’s physical health.
 Consequently you’ll save money in the long run by having less frequent professional cleanings.

 Know What You’re Dealing With

 The more you become aware of the risks in your home that can damage your carpets or upholstery, the more you can prepare for a defensive attack on stains before they occur!
 Whether you have a Persian area rug or your grandmother’s couch you want to preserve, apply a high quality protectant.

 Many carpets (perhaps yours) are sold with a mild carpet protectant on it; however, it doesn’t last long.
 The protectant temporarily shields your carpet fibers from being torn and ‘roughened up’ by the people and pets that walk over it the most.
 It works to reduce the effects permanent stains can leave and increases the life span of your carpet—but it is temporary, so reapplying a protectant often is necessary to keep your carpet in great shape.